sprain/php-swiss-qr-bill/README.md

 [Semantic versioning](https://semver.org/) is used for this library.

-In addition, a minor version will always be published if anything on the output of the qr code or the payment part changes, even if it could be considered to be only a bugfix.
+In addition, a minor version will always be published if anything in the output of the qr code or the payment part changes, even if it could be considered to be only a bugfix.

 ## Support the project